logoDeveloper Hub

 1. Add your VM binary to your node's plugin directory

-2. Update your node config to start validating the subnet
+2. Update your node config to start validating the Avalanche L1

 To add the VM to your plugin directory, copy or scp from /tmp/tGBrMADESojmu5Et9CpbGCrmVf9fiAJtZM5ZJ3YVDj5JTu2qw